Dig Out from the Shifting Sands of Priority

 From Our Team

 With the spread of COVID-19, we find ourselves in a difficult time.
-Our thoughts are with everyone who has been impacted by this situation.
-We will continue to operate in the best interests of our families, customers, and communities.
+Our thoughts are with everyone who is impacted by this situation.
+SchoolSAFE will continue to operate in the best interests of our families, customers, and communities.

 The health and safety of everyone in our SchoolSAFE family is our priority.